aspose-cells/Aspose.Cells-Doc-md/english/net/developer-guide/shapes/change-adjustment-values-of-the-shape/_index.md

 {{% /alert %}}

+## **Change Adjustment Values**

 The below code sample shows how to change adjustment values of the shape.

 {{< gist "aspose-cells-gists" "88c9872508ec3150c552eb5155edf06e" "Examples-CSharp-Articles-ManageChartsAndShapes-ChangeShapesAdjustmentValues-1.cs" >}}

+## **How to set or change the RoundedRectangularCallout tip point in excel**

+The following code example shows how to set or change a rounded rectangle callout tip point position in Excel.

+{{< gist "aspose-cells-gists" "59a1901d62ea9ceb08456a818431a898" "Examples-CSharp-Articles-ManageChartsAndShapes-ChangeShapesAdjustmentValues-2.cs" >}}